 “My studio space is always small and beloved.
 Jewellery equipment does not have to take up much space.
 The quiet studio suits my nature,” she proclaims.

 “Above all, I am meticulous and precise here.
 The tools I use need many years of practice and hard-earned skills to produce finely crafted jewellery.
 Here in the studio I have the time and space to create, develop and refine my techniques.
 A never-ending pursuit!
 The outside world, for a short time, vanishes.”

-Rachel shares the space with leatherworker Benny Mitchell and multi-disciplinary creative Alex Bayley and fine artist Lily Mae Martin.
+Rachel shares the space with multi-disciplinary creative Alex Bayley and fine artist Lily Mae Martin.